 When the Eurozone moved toward the backloaded austerity paradigm, last Spring, I started to change my tune on Europe.
 In June, I wrote that we should watch second derivatives in the Eurozone, because the change in change numbers are a harbinger of a phase shift between recession and recovery.
 As with the US recovery in 2009, I have been cautious about calling this a recovery because we are still at stall speed.
-However, recent upbeat eurozone data signal the recovery in Europe is for real.
+However, recent upbeat eurozone data signal the recovery in Euro...

 As this site is now reader-supported via Patreon, the remainder of this article is only available to subscribers at a specific patronage level.
 Articles at patronage levels BRONZE, SILVER, and GOLD are denoted by the categories in blue capital letters above the post.
 Posts categorized DAILY are available to both SILVER and GOLD patrons.

 Edward Harrison is the founder of Credit Writedowns and a former career diplomat, investment banker and technology executive with over twenty five years of business experience.
 He has also been a regular economic and financial commentator in print and on television for the past decade.
 He speaks six languages and reads another five, skills he uses to provide a more global perspective.
 Edward holds an MBA in Finance from Columbia University and a BA in Economics from Dartmouth College.